-Eurazeo recognizes its responsibilities to its shareholders, as well as other stakeholders (such as employees or co-investors), and the tax authorities in the countries where Eurazeo and its group members operate.
+Eurazeo ensures that cross-border intragroup transactions comply the arm's length principle pursuant to OECD recommendations and the organization of our investments meets the operational and financial objectives of our projects.
+Eurazeo recognizes its responsibilities to its shareholders, as well as other stakeholders (such as employees or co-investors), and the tax authorities in the countries where Eurazeo and its employees operate.
 Eurazeo's tax strategy must take these various interests into account whilst respecting all laws and regulations.